imaxs/EasyJection/README.md

 - Import EasyJection.X.X.X.unitypackage

 ## 🎲 Usage ##
+### General notes ###

+ - A dependency will be resolved for a field, property, and parameter if its value is NULL.
+ - If an instance is not found, it will be resolved to NULL.

 ### DI / IoC container ###

 DI container (a.k.a IoC Container) is a key feature of the dependency injection implementation.
 The container creates an object of the specified type and then automatically injects all the dependency objects through a constructor, property, field or method at runtime.
 This is done automatically by the DI (IoC) container so that you don’t have to create and manage these dependency objects manually.